Luis Robert Player Props: White Sox vs. Tigers

 - The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in MLB.

-- The Tigers have the 20th-ranked team ERA among all MLB pitching staffs (4.52).
+- The Tigers' 4.43 team ERA ranks 20th across all league pitching staffs.

-- Lorenzen (2-2) gets the starting nod for the Tigers in his eighth start of the season.
-He's put together a 4.08 ERA in 39 2/3 innings pitched, with 31 strikeouts.

-- In his most recent appearance on Monday, the righty threw 5 2/3 innings against the Kansas City Royals, allowing five earned runs while surrendering five hits.
+- The lefty's most recent appearance came on Tuesday against the Kansas City Royals, when he went five innings, surrendering two earned runs while allowing eight hits.

-- In seven games this season, the 31-year-old has a 4.08 ERA and 7 strikeouts per nine innings, while giving up a batting average of .248 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.